 We are operating at reduced capacity due to COVID-19 Alert Level Four restrictions.
 Please only call our 0800 number if someone is at serious risk of harm or has been seriously injured, become seriously ill, or died as a result of work.

 For other notifications please complete our online forms at Notify WorkSafe.

-On 10 and 11 August 2021 WorkSafe will host a conference for public sector entities to better understand their duties around asbestos management.
+On 10 and 11 August 2021 WorkSafe will host a conference in Wellington for public sector entities to better understand their duties around asbestos management.

 Offering perspectives from WorkSafe as the regulator for workplace health and safety and public sector staff who have experience with asbestos management within their own organisations, this conference will provide insights and understanding into asbestos within New Zealand and how to manage this risk as the duty holder when work is being carried out within property portfolios.

 Due to the nature of this conference attendance is strictly limited to public sector representatives.